 - Equity finance - is money provided to a business in exchange for part ownership of the business.
 This can be money invested by the business owners, friends, family, or investors like business angels and venture capitalists.

 - Excise duty - an indirect tax levied on certain types of goods produced or manufactured in Australia including petrol, alcohol, tobacco and coal.

-- Facility - a predetermined arrangement such as an account offered by a financial institution to a business (e.g. a bank account, a short-term loan or overdraft).
+- Facility - an arrangement such as an account offered by a financial institution to a business (e.g. a bank account, a short-term loan or overdraft).

 - Factoring - (also known as debtors finance and accounts receivable finance) - is when a factor company buys a business' outstanding invoices at a discount.
 The factor company then chases up the debtors.
 Factoring is a way to get quick access to cash, but can be quite expensive compared to traditional financing options.

 - Finance - money used to fund a business or high value purchase.

 - Financial year - a 12-month period typically from 1 July to 30 June.